 This helps him manage his time and make sure he isn’t spending too much time on unnecessary things.

 Ex-US President and US Army General Dwight Eisenhower was an expert in time management.
 He is the namesake of the Eisenhower Matrix, a time-management solution.

-The matrix is based on his belief that “most things which are urgent are not important, and most things which are important are not urgent”.
+The matrix is based on his belief that “most things that are urgent are not important, and most things that are important are not urgent”.